 How Much Do You Get Paid to Donate Sperm?
 All Your Questions Answered

-Popular media sends a strong message: Selling your sperm is a lucrative and simple way to make money when you’re low on cash.
+Popular media sends a strong message: Selling your sperm is a simple way to make money when you’re low on cash.

 There’s no need to feel weird about sperm donation, despite the many jokes about the process.
-Sperm banks support thousands of families who struggle with infertility and make their parenting dreams come true.
-In a 2019 report published by Fertility and Sterility, over 440,000 women were estimated to have used donated sperm for insemination between the years of 2015 and 2017 in the United States alone.
+Sperm banks support thousands of families that struggle with infertility and help make their parenting dreams come true.
+In a 2019 report published by Fertility and Sterility, more than 440,000 women were estimated to have used donated sperm for insemination between the years of 2015 and 2017 in the United States alone.
 This points to a large demand for conception via unconventional methods.

 However, the process isn’t nearly as simple or fun as the gags might imply.
 You won’t be able to pop into your local sperm bank, make a contribution and walk out with a check that afternoon.

-Here’s everything you need to know about the process and requirements to donate sperm to figure out whether it’s the right move for you.
+Here’s everything you need to know about the process and requirements to donate sperm so you can figure out if it’s the right move for you.

 How Much Do You Get Paid to Donate Sperm?